Church of St. Luke in the Fields: Activism

 For many years, the church distributed bread to the poor after the 10am service on Saturdays.
 This "Leake Dole of Bread" was provided for in the will of John Leake.

 Starting in the 1980s, the HIV/AIDS epidemic deeply affected the Village community, hitting the congregation hard.
 The AIDS Project of St. Luke's was founded in 1987, providing Saturday dinner and weekend teas to tens of thousands of afflicted persons.
 One of the priests ministering to AIDS patients then was former actress Molly McGreevy.
 St. Luke's is actively involved with the gay and lesbian community, participating with its own contingent at the annual Gay Pride March.
 Every year, the church also holds a Festive Choral Evensong after the Pride March.

+Gay civil rights hero, Dick Leitsch is interred within the church.

 Music

 The choir of the church performs several concerts yearly, with a series of three concerts each spring season.
 In the past these concerts have included performances such as the New York premiere of Telemann's St. Matthew Passion, the Tenebrae settings of composer Richard Toensing and many other works.
 The choir has made several recordings.
 In addition to the choir, the church is known for its vigorous congregational singing.
 David Shuler is the organist and choirmaster of the church.

 Gwen Gould, former music director of the School at St. Luke's was also the founder of the West Village Chorale, currently directed by Malcolm J. Merriweather.
 Until 2010, most of the Chorale's concerts were performed at the Church.
-They have currently moved to Judson Memorial Church at Washington Square Park.
+They then moved to Judson Memorial Church at Washington Square Park.

 The Orchestra of St. Luke's draws its name from the church.